kjezek/construction-site-simulation/README.md

 principle as it directly injects dependencies from ```ActionsFactory```.
-It is because enums are "static classes", and while they can be modified at run-time, there is no elegant way to inject their dependencies.
+It is because enums are "static classes", and while they can be modified at run-time, there is no elegant way to inject their dependencies as part of their creation.
 For this reason ```ActionsFactory``` contains static methods, which are directly called from the enum creation.
-An alternative could be a standard class instantiated in more instances in replacement to the enum items.
+An alternative could be a standard class instantiated in more instances in replacement of enum items.